Jacqueline de Chambrun

-Jacqueline de Chambrun (1920-2013) was a French physician and activist.
+Countess Jacqueline de Chambrun (1920-2013) was a French physician and activist.
 She was a member of the French Resistance during World War II.
 She campaigned for abortion rights as well as human rights for the homeless and undocumented immigrants in France.

 Early life

 Jacqueline de Chambrun was born as Jacqueline Retourné in 1920 in Casablanca, Morocco.
 Her father, Henri Retourné, was a veteran of World War I. Her mother was a dressmaker.

 De Chambrun graduated from the University of Montpellier, where she studied medicine.